 In addition, in December 2010, we announced that the Board of Directors of the Company had authorized the Company to explore strategic alternatives for our Pharmaceuticals business, including a potential sale of that business.
-This decision by the Board reflects our focus on returning the Company to profitable growth, and our renewed commitment to pursuing growth opportunities and investments in our Medical Device and In Vitro Diagnostics businesses.
+This decision by the Board reflected our focus on returning the Company to profitable growth, and our renewed commitment to pursuing growth opportunities and investments in our Medical Device and In Vitro Diagnostics businesses.
 We have retained Piper Jaffray & Co. as our financial advisor in connection with this process.
 We have made no decision to enter into any transaction regarding the Pharmaceuticals business, and there can be no assurance that we will enter into such a transaction in the future.
+While the assets of the Pharmaceuticals business did not qualify as held-for-sale as of June 30, 2011, because we have not committed to a plan to sell, we continue to make progress assessing our various alternatives and anticipate reaching a conclusion by the end of calendar 2011.
+We determined that the assets of the Pharmaceuticals business were not impaired as of June 30, 2011, however, we would expect to incur a loss on disposal should we determine that a sale transaction is the most beneficial outcome for the Company.